coursier/coursier/doc/docs/cli-fetch.md

 ## File arguments

-Pass `--dependency-file <filename>` to read dependecies from file.
+Pass `--dependency-file <filename>` to read dependencies from a file.
-File content should a list of dependencies separated by a newline character.
+The file content should be a list of dependencies separated by a newline character.
 Example usage:
 ```bash
 $ cs fetch --dependency-file file_1 --dependency-file file_2